Overview of Logging and Metrics

 cf nozzle -no-filter | grep bbs | grep -i ConvergenceLRPDuration

-Because metrics are scraped at different intervals, it may take up to fifteen minutes for the Firehose to receive all metrics for the component.
-Re-run cf nozzle until you have received a complete set of metrics for a component.
+Because metrics are scraped at different intervals, it might take up to fifteen minutes for the Firehose to receive all metrics for the component.
+Run cf nozzle again until you have received a complete set of metrics for a component.
 For more information, see Firehose Architecture in Loggregator Architecture.

 To find the source ID and metric name of the metric you want to view, see CF Component Metrics and UAA Performance Metrics.